flowinquiry/spring-testcontainers/README.md

 # Spring-TestContainers

-Spring-TestContainers is a Java library that simplifies database integration testing by automating Testcontainers setup and lifecycle management—seamlessly integrated with Spring and Spring Boot.
+Spring-TestContainers is a Java library that makes it easier to write integration tests with Testcontainers, especially when you're using Spring or Spring Boot.
+It handles the setup and lifecycle of containers for you, so you can focus on testing—not boilerplate.

+We originally built this for FlowInquiry to make our own testing smoother.
+It worked so well, we decided to share it as a standalone library so other teams can take advantage of it too.

 ## Why Spring-TestContainers?